MainulDip/JavaEveryday/java-lang-basic-102.md

 - we can't use the final word in the interface definition, as it will result in a compiler error

-- all interface declarations should have the public or default access modifier; the abstract modifier will be added automatically by the compiler
+- all interface declarations should have the `public` or `default` access modifier; the abstract modifier will be added automatically by the compiler

-- an interface method can't be protected or final
+- an interface `method` can't be protected or final

-- up until Java 9, interface methods could not be private; however, Java 9 introduced the possibility to define private methods in interfaces
+- up until Java 9, interface `methods` could not be private; however, Java 9 introduced the possibility to define private methods in interfaces

-- interface variables are public, static, and final by definition; we're not allowed to change their visibility
+- interface `variables` are public, static, and final by definition; we're not allowed to change their visibility

-- When an interface extends another interface, it inherits all of that interface's abstract methods
+- When an interface extends another interface, it inherits all of that interface's `abstract methods`

-- When an abstract class implements an interface, it inherits all of its abstract and default methods.
+- When an abstract class implements an interface, it inherits all of its `abstract` and `default methods`.

 ```java
 public interface Electronic {